zalishchuk/ios-26-mms-bug/README.md

 | Real device (physical)     | ?        | ?        | BUG      |

 > [!NOTE]
-> The bug cannot be reproduced on Xcode-emulated iOS 26.2 devices.
+> The bug cannot be reproduced on Xcode-emulated iOS 26.2 devices, but still reproduces on real physical devices.

 ## Reproduction